lucahuettner/fend-project-memory-game/README.md

 * Timer that starts after your first flipped Card.
 * Star rating
 * Move counter
-* Modal that congratulates you to your win and shows your final Time and star rating.
+* Modal that congratulates you to your win and shows your final time and star rating.

 ## Notes